 Using grids to accent and smooth out imperfections on a model’s face is something professional photographers have been doing for quite some time.
 With a little instruction and practice, the technique isn’t all that hard to do and the results can save you a fair amount of time in editing.
 Take a look at the following instructional video hosted by Mark Wallace for a few pointers on how he uses a grid in combination with the rest of his studio light setup:

 The chart below is a layout of the setup Wallace used in the video.
 You can see he uses two kicker lights behind the model to surround her with light.
-He also has a fill light setup on camera right, and his key light which is located nearest his camera is outfitted with a 5-degree grid.
+He also has a fill light set up on camera right, and his key light which is located nearest his camera, is outfitted with a 5-degree grid.

-As you can see, the face light makes a big impact on the smoothness of the models face and also makes her eyes a bit more bright.
+As you can see, the face light makes a big impact on the smoothness of the model’s face and also makes her eyes a bit more bright.
 One light can make a big difference!

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: